 If your menstrual cup is slipping down or even falling out, there could be a number of factors at play.
 Your menstrual cup is designed to form a seal with the vaginal walls, which keeps it in place.
-When this seal isn’t created or is compromised, it can send your cup on the move.
+When this seal isn’t created or is compromised, it can cause your menstrual cup to move or slip down.

 Your menstrual cup could be slipping down because of one or more of the following reasons:

 For those returning to using their menstrual cup after pregnancy or childbirth, loss of pelvic floor tone or prolapse is a common reason why your cup might not be staying put.
-The pelvic floor can also weaken due to age, lack of physical activity, being overweight or a number of other health issues - you can read more about them here.
+The pelvic floor can also weaken due to age, lack of physical activity, being overweight or a number of other health issues.

 If you suffer from some forms of pelvic organ prolapse you may find your cup will sit low and may even slip out, sometimes during a bowel movement, when urinating or doing certain actions during the day.
 This is because the large intestine may press against the vaginal canal walls more than it would for other people.
 If you have any kind of prolapse, it’s important to be cleared by your doctor before using a menstrual cup.

-Fix: Remove your cup before using the toilet, or insert one finger to hold it in place while having a bowel movement.
+Fix: Speak to your GP if you suspect you have prolapse as the sooner treatment is sought, the better the outcome.
+Remove your cup before using the toilet, or insert one finger to hold it in place while having a bowel movement.

 Generally speaking, there should be no impact on the effectiveness of a cup during exercise if the correct size cup is being used and a good seal has been formed.
 There are, however, some cases where a menstrual cup may feel as though it is being pushed lower or feels like it is being expelled during high impact activities, squatting or dead-lifting heavy weights which causes an increase in abdominal pressure.
 This may occur if a person has a particularly low cervix, suffers from pelvic organ prolapse and/or have experienced a loss in pelvic floor tone.
 If your menstrual cup is not cooperating during your workout routine, consider wearing a cloth pantyliner or some leak-proof underwear as a backup.